miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 ##### Plan -> Acquire
 > - Store functions that are needed to acquire data from the database server; make sure the acquire.py module contains the necessary imports for anyone with database access to run the code.
 > - The final function will return a pandas DataFrame.
-> - Import the acquire function from the acquire.py module and use it to acquire the data in the final notebook.
+> - Import the acquire function from the acquire.py module and use it to acquire the data.
 > - Complete some initial data summarization (`.info()`, `.describe()`, `.value_counts()`, etc.).
 > - Plot distributions of individual variables.
 ___